kevinmutwiri/soft-skills/week3/askingRightQuestions.md

 3. **Comparative** – Aims to examine the difference between two or more groups in relation to one or more variables.
 The questions often begin with “What is the difference in…”.
 **Example**: What is the difference in caloric intake between high school girls and boys?

+## Creating Hypotheses

+Once we’ve stated the research question, you will need something else called a hypothesis.

+A hypothesis is important as it helps you organize and focus your research question and design a study that can answer it.
+We all form hypotheses every day but we aren’t always aware of it.

+A **hypothesis** is _a tentative prediction – a thought-out guess_.

+- It is typically used when significant knowledge already exists on the subject, allowing the prediction to be made.
+- Data is then collected, analyzed, and used to support or negate the hypothesis, arriving at a definite conclusion at the end of the research.
+- It is always written as a statement and should be developed before any data is collected.

+Here are some examples of hypotheses:

+- Student Life’s Move program will decrease the number of sick days claimed by students.
+- Consuming vitamin C supplements will reduce the incidence of the common cold in teenagers.
+- The rhino population in Kenya would increase if the international demand for rhino horns decreased.

+> Reflect: Time to dig into your life’s problems again!
+Think of an issue or nuisance that you face in your day to day.
+This can be anything like missing the bus, sleeping in late etc. as long as it’s something that happens on a regular basis.
+Use this to form a hypothesis of why you think it occurs and how you could potentially solve it.

+## Creating Research Questions

+When conducting some research, the last thing you want are questions to your questions.
+So let’s talk about some best practices to ensure that your research question is clear from the get-go.

+Being able to create well-articulated questions can make or break your research.
+For clear guidelines on research question best practices, take time to read [this article](https://writingcenter.gmu.edu/writing-resources/research-based-writing/how-to-write-a-research-question) from The Writing Center.
+As you read, make a note of:

+- The characteristics of good research questions.
+- The process to follow when creating a research question.